 SeaWorld’s contributions have led to advances in the care of animals in both zoological facilities and wild populations.
 Selected contributions to the greater scientific understanding include:

 Sustainability For Marine Ornamental Fish—Coral reefs face numerous growing threats including ocean acidification, pollution and over-exploitation.
 Additionally, many colorful marine inhabitants are collected in ways that are not environmentally friendly and can impact the entire reef ecosystem.
 Rising Tide Conservation was initiated by SeaWorld Parks & Entertainment to protect reefs by developing techniques for rearing marine ornamental fish.
 The program promotes commercial production as an alternative to reef collection.
 Rising Tide has grown into a nationwide effort that is supported by corporate sponsors as well as the SeaWorld & Busch Gardens Conservation Fund.
 Its board of advisers includes environmentalists, professional aquarists and leaders in the aquarium industry.
 Many display aquariums throughout the country collect tiny fish eggs from their tanks to support this program and advance our understanding a reef fish reproductive biology.
-Since its inception in 2009, the program has developed captive rearing techniques for more than 10 marine fish species, including yellow and blue tang.
+Since its inception in 2009, the program has developed captive rearing techniques for more than 18 marine fish species, including yellow and blue tang.